bear75/appcaire/docs/file-structure-plan.md

 # File Structure Migration Plan

+## Refactoring Process 🔄

+### Safe Migration Strategy

+When refactoring the codebase structure, follow these steps to ensure stability:

+1. **Keep Original Files**

+   - Never delete original files immediately
+   - Create new directory structure first
+   - Copy (don't move) files to their new locations
+   - Keep both old and new files during transition

+2. **Update Incrementally**

+   - Work on one component/feature at a time
+   - Update imports to point to new locations
+   - Test that everything still works
+   - Commit after each successful change

+3. **Verify Dependencies**

+   - Before removing any original file:
+     - Search for all imports of that file
+     - Update all references to use new location
+     - Test thoroughly
+     - Only remove original after verification

+4. **Commit Strategy**

+   - Commit after each successful component move
+   - Keep commit messages clear and concise
+   - Follow conventional commit format
+   - Makes it easy to revert if issues arise

+5. **Testing**
+   - Test after each component move
+   - Verify all features still work
+   - Check for broken imports
+   - Ensure no runtime errors

+This process ensures we can safely refactor without breaking functionality and easily revert if needed.

 ## Current Status ✅

 - Next.js 15.1.6 with App Router setup complete
 - TypeScript 5.x configured
 - Tailwind CSS and shadcn/ui v2 integrated